-The Renewal Corporation monitors employee safety performance to identify training needs and ensure that employees are working in a manner that is safe for themselves and others.
+The Renewal Corporation will monitor the Contractor's safety performance to identify training needs and ensure that workers are working in a manner that is safe for themselves and others.
 Records of performance are maintained for legal, insurance, and contractual purposes.

-Our monitoring and reporting program includes several elements of the Renewal Corporation Safety Policy.
-These records are collected by the supervisors and kept by the Renewal Corporation Safety Director.
+Each Contractor's monitoring and reporting program implements the Klamath River Renewal Corporation Safety Policies.
+These records will be collected by each Contractor and provided to the Renewal Corporation, if requested.

 - Employee feedback: Employees are required to immediately report all unsafe conditions, work practices, and hazards that are not corrected immediately to their supervisors.
-Recurring conditions or practices should be reported to their supervisor.
-Employees may also call or e-mail the Renewal Corporation Safety Director. - Individual performance reviews: Employees' annual performance reviews include a review of their safety performance.
-Individual safety training and certification needs are identified and tracked via the standard performance review process. - Jobsite safety reviews: These reviews are conducted to identify and correct hazards, unsafe conditions, or improper work methods on a jobsite.
-They are conducted by the Renewal Corporation Owners Representative to confirm that our employees are not exposed to hazardous jobsite conditions. - Accident/incident bulletins: These bulletins are prepared during accident/incident investigations with input from applicable Renewal Corporation personnel, as described in Section 3.1, and then reviewed and issued by the Renewal Corporation Safety Director, as described in Section 2.0. - Safety training: Records include attendee names and signatures, certificates, instructor(s), date, location, an outline of content, and any available handouts.
+Recurring conditions or practices should be reported to their supervisor. - Performance reviews: Annual performance reviews of the Contractor's employees include a review of their safety performance.
+Individual safety training and certification needs are identified and tracked via the standard performance review process. - Jobsite safety reviews: These reviews are conducted to identify and correct hazards, unsafe conditions, or improper work methods on a jobsite. - Accident/incident bulletins: These bulletins are prepared during accident/incident investigations with input from the Owner's Technical Representative and then reviewed by the Renewal Corporation Health and Safety Manager. - Safety training: Records include attendee names and signatures, certificates, instructor(s), date, location, an outline of content, and any available handouts.